Skip to content

 Sword swap technique

-Sword swap is the difference between a B-tier player and an S-tier player.
-The technique:
+Sword swap is the gap between a B-tier player and an S-tier player.
+I know that sounds like an exaggeration โ€” it isn't.
+Here's the mechanic:

 1. 1While your fruit ability is on cooldown, swap to your sword (3 key by default)

-2. 2Land 2-3 sword M1s to maintain stun
+2. 2Land 2 to 3 sword M1s to keep the stun going

 3. 3Swap back to fruit just before your fruit ability comes off cooldown

-4. 4Use the next ability immediately
+4. 4Fire the next ability immediately

 PvP loadout tier list (April 2026)